Services

 Medicare Subsidies

-If you are based in Victoria or South Australia, you can claim part of the fee to see me back from Medicare if you have a referral from your GP or psychiatrist.
+If you are based in Victoria, you can claim part of the fee to see me back from Medicare if you have a referral from your GP or psychiatrist.
 While you can see me without a referral, a referral allows you to get up to 10 Medicare subsidized sessions with me.

 Group work